SleepinWei/Video-Site-project/README.md

 - [ ] migrations
 - [ ] load danmuku
 - [ ] views.py (add db operations)

+## Get started
+Our website is based on flask and is managed with flask CLI.
+Launch the web using `flask run` command
+env settings are stored in `.env` file
+require `dotenv` package to set Environement variables.

 ## Structure
 website
 +   **app**